 Example: Searching 120 in the given B-Tree.

 In this example, we can see that our search was reduced by just limiting the chances where the key containing the value could be present.
 Similarly if within the above example we’ve to look for 180, then the control will stop at step 2 because the program will find that the key 180 is present within the current node.
-And similarly, if it’s to seek out 90 then as 90 < 100 so it’ll go to the right subtree automatically and therefore the control flow will go similarly as shown within the above example.
+And similarly, if it’s to seek out 90 then as 90 < 100 so it’ll go to the left subtree automatically and therefore the control flow will go similarly as shown within the above example.

 The above code doesn’t contain the driver program.
 We will be covering the complete program in our next post on B-Tree Insertion.